turgu1/ESP-IDF-InkPlate/examples/Native_IDF/Hello_World/README.md

 ## Configuration

-`sdkconfig` should be already preconfigured for the InkPlate ESP32 board.
-What requires your attention is the variant of your InkPlate device.
-This example targets InkPlate 10.
-If you are using a different InkPlate variant, modify the project compile definitions in [CMakeLists.txt](./CMakeLists.txt) according to your device.
+`sdkconfig` should be already preconfigured for the Inkplate 10 device.
+To change your Inkplate variant, go to `Component config --> Inkplate --> Choose your Inkplate variant` and change it accordingly.

 ## Installation